department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 At a minimum,

 * Seek a wide variety of users for research and testing, including people with disabilities, other impairments, and those with limited digital experience
-* Reuse components from the Veteran Tools Platform <a title="Go to Design Patterns" href="https://department-of-veterans-affairs.github.io/design-system/index.html" target="_blank">Design Patterns</a> (which have already been tested for Section 508 compliance)
+* Reuse components from the Veteran-facing Services Platform <a title="Go to Design Patterns" href="https://department-of-veterans-affairs.github.io/design-system/index.html" target="_blank">Design Patterns</a> (which have already been tested for Section 508 compliance)
-* Use the Veteran Tools Platform <a title="Go to Design Guide Colors" href="https://department-of-veterans-affairs.github.io/design-system/components/detail/colors.html" target="_blank">color palette and typography</a> (which have already been tested for Section 508 compliance)
+* Use the Veteran-facing Services Platform <a title="Go to Design Guide Colors" href="https://department-of-veterans-affairs.github.io/design-system/components/detail/colors.html" target="_blank">color palette and typography</a> (which have already been tested for Section 508 compliance)
 * Test your service using the simplified process for VA Section 508 compliance (which involves automated tools for testing Section 508 compliance, in addition to periodic manual testing)

 > {{ page.seemore }}